Find Nursing Colleges

 University Park, IL

-Our analysis found Governors State University to be the best value school for nursing students who want to pursue a bachelor’s degree in Illinois.
+Our 2023 rankings named Governors State University the best value school in Illinois for nursing students working on their bachelor’s degree.
 Located in the rural area of University Park, GSU is a public college with a small student population.

-The average tuition and fees for an in-state undergraduate at GSU are $10,108 a year.
+In-state tuition fees for undergraduate students at GSU are $10,108 per year.
 The average amount in student loans that nursing majors at GSU take out while working on their Bachelor's Degree is $26,674.

 Full Nursing at Governors State University Report